PlanterApp/planter_blog/content/posts/tea-garden/index.md

   * Try it with with mint, lemon balm, and sage!
 * Thyme

-  * Dried Leaves (remove the stems!)
+  * Fresh or Dried Leaves (the stems don't add much, but they do make it easier to
-  * Slightly savory and great for a cough.
+  * Slightly savory and very fragrent and great for a cough/soothing your throat.
 Goes well by itself or with a citrusy herb
 * Rosemary

   * Dried leaves
-  * Slight pine taste with some citrus, an invigorating tea with interesting flavor
+  * Slight pine taste with some citrus, an invigorating tea with interesting flavor.
+Pairs well with other citrusy herbs, and a little sweetener (stevia or honey)